 Health√Check is a program that provides the opportunity for Food Pantry clients to have their vital signs (blood pressure, pulse, blood oxygen level, temperature, and blood sugar) checked on a regular basis.
 The program is conducted by a registered nurse, under the direction of the Plymouth Community Food Pantry.
 The program is voluntary and if you are interested in participating, please read the details below.

-The days Health√Check is operational will vary week to week.
-A monthly schedule will be posted on the Food Pantry’s website.
+- The days Health√Check is operational will vary week to week.
+The nurse will be here most of the days we are open.

 - To have your vital signs checked, simply let the produce volunteer know when you enter the Pantry, and she will then set carry out the procedure before or after you shop.

 - Each participant will be assigned a number so that their personal information remains anonymous.